kemmot/PyTasks/README.md

 Default value: todo.txt

+## report.list.columns
+The comma delimited list of columns to show when displaying the list report.

+Default value: id,status,description

+See [supported columns](#supported-columns) for the columns available in this setting.

 ## table.column.separator
 The string to use to separate columns when printing tables.
 Any double quotes will be stripped to allow leading and trailing spaces.